ibm-cloud-docs/codeengine/subscription-cron.md

 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}

-### Environment variables for events delivered to jobs
+### Environment variables for events that are delivered to jobs
 {: #sub-envir-variables-cron}

 All events that are delivered to a job are received as environment variables.
 These environment variables include a prefix of `CE_` and are based on the [`CloudEvents` spec](https://cloudevents.io){: external}.
 {: shortdesc}

-Each event contains some common environment variables that appear every time the event is delivered to a job.
+Each event contains some common environment variables that appear every time that the event is delivered to a job.
 The actual set of variables in each event can include more options.
-For more information and more environment variable options, see the [`CloudEvent` attributes](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#context-attributes){: external}.
+For more information, see the [`CloudEvent` attributes](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#context-attributes){: external}.

 The following table describes the environment variables that are specific to cron events.